fenago/intro-ruby/lab_guides/Lab_4.md

 same, a developer can feel free to reimplement a method however they wish, and we can count on our code not breaking from this change.
 This is called encapsulation and is a core concept in OOP.
-We will talk more about method signatures throughout this chapter, while we will talk more about encapsulation in the next chapter, *Chapter 5*, *Object-Oriented Programming with Ruby*.
+We will talk more about method signatures throughout this lab, while we will talk more about encapsulation in the next lab, *Lab 5*, *Object-Oriented Programming with Ruby*.

 There is a nuance about method signatures, implementations, and